4weishinyin/datasciencecoursera/README.md

- - Use descriptive activity names from the activity labels to name the activities performed for the data sets; by joining the y'test' or y'train' and activity_labels.
+ - Use descriptive activity names from the activity labels to name the activities performed for the data sets; by joining the y'test' or y'train' and activity_labels. (project step 3)
-   # This is project step 3

  - Combine into the datasets (X test/train), the subject identifiers (subject test/train) and the descriptive activity names (y_xxx).

- - Merge the training set (X train) and the test set (X test) to create one consolidated dataset.
+ - Merge the training set (X train) and the test set (X test) to create one consolidated dataset. (project step 1)
-   #This is project step 1

  - Extract only the measurements on the mean and standard deviation for each measurement.
-Note that the features contain "angle" or "meanFreq" are excluded from this analysis.
+Note that the features contain "angle" or "meanFreq" are excluded from this analysis. (project step 2)
-   #This is project step 2

- - Appropriately label the data set with descriptive variable names.  using the following methodology.
+ - Appropriately label the data set with descriptive variable names.  using the following methodology. (project step 4)
-   #This is project step 4

    The complete list of descriptive variable names is available in 'CodeBook.txt'